CLeeSpruit/Vivi/README.md

 ---

 ## Announcements
+### Typescript
+Vivi has converted from Typescript to Javascript for better compatitbility.
+It's still possible to run Vivi.js with TS, but if you want to use the old version of Vivi that took advantage of a lot of TS-only features like decorators, you can find it in the [Vivi-Typescript](https://github.com/CassandraSpruit/Vivi-Typescript) repo and under @cspruit/vivi-ts npm package.

 ### Versioning
 Vivi is moving over to true automated semantic releases, so future update announcements and milestones will be groups of major feature updates and fixes.